 Tafila was the first wind power project to be developed under Jordan’s Renewable and Energy Efficiency Law passed in 2010.
-The law calls for the country to generate 7% of its electricity from renewable energy sources by 2015, and 10% by 2020.
-The project is now fully operational and accounts for 6.5% of Jordan’s renewable energy target.
+The law calls for the country to generate 7 per cent of its electricity from renewable energy sources by 2015, and 10 per cent by 2020.